dinesh-1511/WeatherMasterApp/README.md

-# WeatherMaster: "Weather App" 🌦️
+# WeatherMasterApp 🌦️

-**The weather companion.
-Explore the World, One City at a Time!**
+** One City at a Time!**

 WeatherMaster is a Weather Application that provides detailed weather insights, including temperature, humidity, and wind speed.
-Leveraging technologies such as HTML, CSS, JavaScript, Java, Servlet, JSP, and the robust OpenWeatherMap API, it delivers real-time weather data for over 500 cities worldwide.
+Leveraging technologies such as HTML, CSS, JavaScript, Java, Servlet, JSP, and the robust OpenWeatherMap API, it delivers real-time weather data for cities worldwide.

 ## Features

-- Detailed weather insights for any place
+- Detailed weather insights for any city
-- Real-time weather data including temperature, humidity, and wind speed
+- Real-time weather data including temperature, humidity, wind speed ans local time
-- Explore weather conditions for over 500 cities worldwide
+- Explore weather conditions for over cities worldwide

 ## Technologies Used

 - HTML
 - CSS
-- JavaScript
+- JS (JavaScript)
 - Java
 - Servlet
 - JSP